sagargoswami2001/Google-Ping-Dockerfile/README.md

-# Google-Ping-Dockerfile
+# Google Ping Dockerfile
-A lightweight and efficient Docker setup for running Google Ping tests.
+- A lightweight and efficient Docker setup for running Google Ping tests.
 Perfect for network monitoring and practicing Docker basics.